 Our ability to collect huge amounts of data (popularly known as big data) in practically all fields has greatly surpassed our analytical capability to make sense of it, underscoring the emergence and popularity of the Fourth paradigm of science, which is data-driven science and discovery.
 The challenge in big data mining lies not only in the size and scale of the data, but also its complexity – high-dimensional, multi-scale, spatio-temporal, and other types of complex data are becoming more commonplace.
 Further, different application domains introduce their own challenges and constraints.
 My research on high performance data mining aims at a coherent integration of high performance computing (HPC) and data mining, so as to address these challenges and enable large-scale data-guided discovery in various application domains.

 High performance data mining

 We envision creating a library of a variety of highly optimized data mining algorithms, which have the ability to deal with big data on tens of thousands of processors with good scalability.
-As an example, we recently redesigned a couple of density-based clustering algorithms (DBSCAN and OPTICS), and hierarchical clustering, using graph algorithmic techniques, which enabled their otherwise difficult parallelization, and demonstrated scalability on the order of ten thousand processors.
+As an example, we recently redesigned several data clustering algorithms using graph algorithmic techniques, which enabled their otherwise difficult parallelization, and demonstrated scalability on the order of ten thousand processors.
 We plan to similarly scale other data mining algorithms and demonstrate them on real world applications.
 Further, we plan to leverage the emerging architectures and memory storage technologies in the future, to do several architecture-aware optimizations to further enhance performance.

 Collaborators: Prof. Marc De Graef, Prof. Christopher Wolverton, Prof. Surya Kalidindi, Prof. Veera Sundararaghavan, Prof. Gregory B. Olson, Prof. Peter W. Voorhees